Cesare Casadei: Loan to Reading

+Loan to Leicester City

+On 15 August 2023, Casadei was loaned to EFL Championship side Leicester City until the end of the season.
+He made his debut for the club four days later, coming on as a substitute for Wilfred Ndidi in the 62nd minute of a league game against Cardiff City, in which he went on to score the 2–1 winning goal in the 92nd minute of the match.

+Return to Chelsea

+On 19 January 2024, Casadei was recalled by Chelsea from his loan at Leicester.
+He made his debut for the Blues coming on as a late substitute for Cole Palmer in the side's 1–4 away defeat to Liverpool in the Premier League on 31 January 2024.

+Torino

+On 2 February 2025, Casadei signed for Serie A club Torino.

 International career

 Casadei has represented Italy at almost all youth international levels, from the Under-16 to the Under-21 national team.

 In June 2022, he was included in the squad that took part in the UEFA Under-19 European Championship in Slovakia, where Italy reached the semi-finals before getting knocked out by eventual champions England.

 On 19 November 2022, he made his debut for the Italy U21 squad in a friendly match lost 4–2 against Germany.

 In December 2022, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.

+In May 2023, he was included in the Italian squad that took part in the FIFA U-20 World Cup in Argentina.
+Having helped Italy reach the final, as the Azzurrini eventually lost to Uruguay, he received both the Golden Ball and the Golden Boot awards, as the most valuable player and the top scorer of the tournament with 7 goals.

+In March 2025 he was called up to the senior Italy squad for the 2024–25 UEFA Nations League quarter-final matches against Germany on 20 and 23 March 2025.